Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Migraines are best understood as a systems-based condition, driven by the cumulative impact of gut dysfunction, immune activation, nutrient depletion, hormonal instability, stress physiology, and environmental load.

-Identifying which of these factors are most relevant for an individual requires a comprehensive, integrative evaluation rather than a one-size-fits-all approach.
+Identifying which of these factors are most relevant for an individual typically requires a comprehensive, integrative evaluation rather than a one-size-fits-all treatment approach.

 This is where a root-cause framework becomes essential: